mikumikudice/beeplusplus/README.md

-# B++, or incremented B
+# B++, bee or incremented B
 The good and old B, but better, smarter, easier and maybe faster.
 B++ is a compiled, almost functional, notyped, safe, tiny and lit programming language. _All hail B!_

+## B++
+B++ is Influenced by B, C, Fortran, Rust, Pony and Haskell.
+The syntax from B/C, old school vibe and math philosofy from Fortran, safety from Rust and Pony and implementation of pure fuctional programming (or almost it) from Haskell.

 ## What is B?
-[B](https://en.wikipedia.org/wiki/B_(programming_language)) is the father (or mother) of C. Things like treat arrays as pointers and use incrementation or decrementation on pointers came from B. It was a lang written by the good man, legendary, smart, greater, [Ken Thompson](https://pt.wikipedia.org/wiki/Ken_Thompson) for the 36-bit mainframes (aka really lit old school computers).
+[B](https://en.wikipedia.org/wiki/B_(programming_language)) is the father (or mother) of C. Things like treat arrays as pointers and use incrementation or decrementation on pointers came from B. It was a lang written by the good man, legendary, smart, greater, dear [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie) for the 36-bit mainframes (aka really lit old school computers).

 ## What's new?
 Glad you asked.
 Now we have structures (no more variables named with dots), implemented behind-the-scenes as a array which items have aliases.